projectsbyif/data-permissions-catalogue/_patterns/access-through-secondary-means.md

   - url: /images/access-through-secondary-means.svg

 advantages:
-  - alternative to passwords
+  - Alternative to [passwords](/patterns/secret-answer) that can be guessed or stolen.
-  - uses existing authentication from other services
+  - Uses existing authentication from other services

 limitations:
-  - data becomes vulnerable should secondary means, such as a email account, gets hacked
+  - Data becomes vulnerable should secondary means, such as a email account, gets hacked

 examples:
   - title: Slack magic links